 Section 22 does allow for regulating the practice of a profession, but this may not be misconstrued as meaning government may regulate improperly, irrationally, or in conflict with other constitutional imperatives.
 It has already been shown that freedom of association is limited by this regulation.
 It will be shown that the code's regulation introduces racialism into situations where there ought to be none.
 It will also be shown that the code's regulation undermines the supremacy of the Constitution and the Rule of Law.
-Furthermore, it is noteworthy here that the code's regulation does not serve any https://ruleoflaw.org.za/2021/02/21/finding-constitutional-freedom-of-choice-in-the-right-to-dignity/ legitimate government purpose, as government has no constitutional authority to engage in social engineering.
+Furthermore, it is noteworthy here that the code's regulation does not serve any legitimate government purpose, as government has no constitutional authority to engage in social engineering.
 This, too, will be discussed below.

-&lt;sup>7 One can point for instance to the new Charter Council that must be funded.
+7 One can point for instance to the new Charter Council that must be funded.